Yes, There Are Asset & Income Protection Strategies to Help

 - Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
 The importance of acquiring long-term care insurance at an early age cannot be stressed enough.
 If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck, as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
 Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
 Additionally, an individual will pay higher premiums if too many people file claims, as what happens with car and homeowner’s insurance.

-- Private Payment – Often a more common option for most individuals is to pay for their care out of their own funds.
-Unfortunately this can take funds you had stashed away for retirement income such as an IRA, investment assets such as stocks, or even from your savings account.
-Many less-wealthy families falsely believe they must use up their own funds to pay for long term care.
-Fortunately, this isn’t always the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
+- Private Payment – Often a more common option for most individuals is to pay for care out of their own income and savings.
+Unfortunately this can take away and deplete funds you had stashed away for retirement such as an IRA, investment assets, even from your savings account.
+Many less-wealthy families falsely believe they must use up all of their own funds to pay for long term care.
+Fortunately, this isn’t the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
 Here’s where we can help.

-- New Jersey Medicaid – A government program funded jointly by the State of New Jersey and the federal government, Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
+- New Jersey Medicaid – This government program is funded jointly by the State of New Jersey and the federal government.
+Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, Dementia and other serious and chronic conditions not covered by Medicare or Private health insurance is Medicaid.
-Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community services.
+Medicaid can cover the cost of medical care, nursing home care, home based care and assistance, therapy and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you pass the criteria, you will see the many positives to this beneficial program.
+However, if you pass these criteria, you will see the many positives to this beneficial program.
 Here at Hanlon Niemann & Wright it’s our mission to help you qualify for NJ Medicaid.
 That’s why I’ve written this site to help you know the ins and outs of Medicaid eligibility.

 What is the Difference Between Medicare vs. Medicaid?

 Due to their similar sounding names and the fact that they are both government programs typically benefiting seniors and the disabled under the age of 65, Medicaid and Medicare are often confused.
 It is important to understand that each is its own distinct program and each has different qualification requirements.

-Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a certain qualifying disability.
-Medicare becomes the primary health insurance coverage for these people.
+Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a qualifying disability.
+Medicare becomes the primary health insurance coverage for these individuals.
 That being said, Medicare does NOT pay for long-term care.
-Many often confuse Medicare and Medicaid for this reason.
+Many individuals often confuse Medicare and Medicaid for this reason.
 Confusion typically arises because Medicare does pay for rehabilitation after an individual is hospitalized.
 This includes placement in a skilled nursing facility.
-However, Medicare places a 100 day cap on the period of time one can receive payment for rehabilitation.
+However, Medicare places a 100 day limit on the period of time one can receive payment for rehabilitation.
 Most people are unaware that Medicare seldom approves 100 days of rehabilitation.
-It is generally approved for a much shorter period.
-This cap can even be reduced depending on how successful your rehabilitation is going.
+It is generally approved for a much shorter time period.
+This cap may even be further reduced depending on how successful your rehabilitation goes.
 For example, if you fail to make progress to a specified level of health for your condition, Medicare may cut funding, deeming your condition custodial and thus, not covered.
 With Medicare, there is also a deductible of around $120 a day after the first 20 days.
 Since Alzheimer’s and many other cognitive illnesses have no known cure, it is impossible to rehabilitate.
 Therefore, Medicare will NOT pay for the care of an individual with Alzheimer’s and other degenerative conditions and disease.

-Medicaid, on the other hand, is designed to help individuals pay for long term care in nursing facilities, assisted living, and sometimes even for at-home care.
+Medicaid, on the other hand, is designed to help individuals pay for long term care in a nursing facility, assisted living residence, and sometimes at-home.
 If you have no knowledge or experience with Medicaid, don’t worry.
 Most people are in the same boat.
 While Medicaid is funded by both the federal government and the state of New Jersey, it is administered solely at the state level through the County Board of Social Services.
 This means that rules will vary depending on what county you are in.
 Compliance with Medicaid qualifications is a necessity, as New Jersey has extremely strict requirements that must be followed if you wish to receive assistance.
 Since Medicare doesn’t provide coverage for Alzheimer’s and many other diseases affecting seniors, it is important that you consult an experienced NJ Elder Care attorney to make sure you are in compliance with these requirements.
 Otherwise, should you lack long term care insurance, you will be forced to pay for the care of your loved one out of your own pocket if you fail to qualify for NJ Medicaid.